stefanak-michal/nexus-fleet-game/.github/ISSUE_TEMPLATE/bug_report.md

 **Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
- - Version [e.g. 1.0.2 ..can be found on home screen at bottom left corner]
+ - Version: [e.g. 1.0.2 ..can be found on home screen at bottom left corner]

 **Additional context**
 Add any other context about the problem here.